Adolfo Ruiz Cortines: Inauguration and cabinet

-Ruiz Cortines's Secretary of the Navy, Sánchez Taboada, died on May 1, 1955 of a myocardial infarction.
-On May 9, Sub-secretary of the Navy Alfonso Poire Ruelas was nominated to succeed Sánchez Taboada, a position which he held until the 22nd of December of that year.
-On January 1, 1956, Ruiz Cortines nominated Viceadmiral Roberto Gómez Maqueo to fill the position, and he held it until April 1, 1958.
-From April 1 to September 15 of 1958, Ruiz Cortines's Secretary of the Navy was Héctor Meixuerio Alexandres.
+Ruiz Cortines's Secretary of the Navy, Sánchez Taboada, died on 1 May 1955 of a myocardial infarction.
+On 9 May, undersecretary of the Navy Alfonso Poire Ruelas was nominated to succeed Sánchez Taboada, a position which he held until the 22 December of that year.
+On 1 January 1956, Ruiz Cortines nominated Viceadmiral Roberto Gómez Maqueo to fill the position, and he held it until 1 April 1958.
+From 1 April to 15 September 1958, Ruiz Cortines's Secretary of the Navy was Héctor Meixuerio Alexandres.

 After becoming president, Ruiz Cortines proposed an alliance to Henríquez Guzmán between their parties.
 Henríquez Guzmán stated he would only accept if political and economic monopolies were ended.
 Ruiz Cortines rejected this, and repression against the party continued.
 The government de-registered them in 1954, and in 1955 the party closed their offices.

-Domestic politics
+Domestic policy

+Overview

 After the corruption scandals of the Alemán years, he wanted to give a new image to the government and re-establish its credibility.
 His credo was "austerity and moralization".
 He prosecuted several of Alemán's political and business associates who had enriched themselves during the previous administration.
 He suspended all government contracts in 1953 to cut waste and to root out corruption.

 He exercised tight control of public expenditure, supported the construction of roads, railways, dams, schools and hospitals.
 He also implemented a plan called "March to the Sea", which had the aim of shifting population from the highlands to the coast, and making better use and development of marine and coastal resources.
 Under this program, malaria was eradicated.
 He created the Rural Social Welfare Program to improve the living conditions of the rural population and encouraged land distribution.
 Large foreign estates were expropriated.
 Furthermore, he implemented the Farm Security program to protect farmers from natural disasters.

 At the beginning of his term, President Ruiz Cortines sent a bill to amend Article 34 of the Constitution to grant women equal political rights with men, which granted the vote to Mexican women.
 To promote measures to meet the need for homes, he created the National Housing Institute.
 He gave a stimulus to industry, particularly small- and medium-sized, and laid the foundation for the development of the petrochemical industry and promoted the creation of jobs.

 President Ruiz Cortines on the cover of Time magazine in 1953.
-He was the sixth Mexican president to be featured on the cover of Time magazine.
+He was the sixth Mexican president to be featured on the magazine's cover.

 In response to the technical advances in the field of nuclear energy, and considering that Mexico could not remain unaffected by this development, he created the National Nuclear Energy Commission.
 Primary and secondary education were boosted greatly.
 He specially supported the polytechnic university.
 Ruiz Cortines equipped the facilities of the National Autonomous University of Mexico (UNAM) and began subsidies to support universities through the republic.